vaishr33/ANCHOR-Dashboard/docs/study_protocol.md

 If EMS incident data is available:

 Burden Index = 0.70 * fatal overdose rate percentile + 0.30 * EMS opioid incident rate percentile

+The MVP burden index will prioritize the 2021–2023 average annual fatal overdose burden.
+If population denominators are available, this will be converted into a rate per 100,000 residents.
+If EMS opioid-related incident data is added later, it may be incorporated as a secondary nonfatal burden indicator.

 ### 2. Recovery Access Index